janwilmans/copperspice-gettingstarted/documenation/migration.md

-# Migration to CopperSpice from Qt
+# Migration from Qt to CopperSpice

 > Notice: This document is not the official advice of the CopperSpice project.
 It is provided based on my personal experience migrating to CopperSpice

 Suppose you would like to try CopperSpice but you don't know if you're ready to migrate completely, how can you test it on your code base?
 There are a number of differences that were either by design or by organic growth that exist between CopperSpice and Qt.

-My main goal for this document is to list steps you can take to make your code base easier to **migrate** and to **improve** it's code quality in the process.
+My main goal for this document is to list steps you can take to make your code base **easier** to migrate and to **improve** it's code quality in the process.

-## optional steps
+## Optional steps

 These steps are not required, however in my opinion it does improve code quality to do so.